jaketrent/html-webpack-template/README.md

 - `googleAnalytics.pageViewOnLoad`: Log a `pageview` event after the analytics code loads.
 - `meta`: Object that defines the meta tags.
 - `mobile`: Sets appropriate meta tags for page scaling.
-- `links`: Array of external css imports to include on page.
+- `links`: Array of external `<link >` imports to include on page.
+  - If the array value is a string, the value is assigned to the `href` attribute and the `rel` attribute is set to `stylesheet`
+  - If the array value is an object, the object's properties and values are used as the attribute names and values.
 - `scripts`: Array of external script imports to include on page.
 - `title`: The title to use for the generated HTML document.
 - `window`: Object that defines data you need to bootstrap a javascript app.